Art, Making & Research

 Engaging the Creative and the Technical

-The Petri Latex series speaks to this.
+The Petri Latex series came from this.
 My partner once gave me a box of random materials with no expectation of how I might use them.
-Inside was liquid latex - a material that shifts from opaque to translucent in thin layers as it dries.
+Inside was liquid latex — a material that shifts from opaque to translucent in thin layers as it dries.
 It became the perfect vehicle for colour, creating surfaces that echo stained glass.
 The first challenge was finding a vessel that could hold these delicate layers.
+Nothing I tried offered the grounding or clarity the work needed.
+Then, in a moment of recognition, I returned to science and to an everyday object designed for examining the microscopic: the petri dish.

 Embedded in Iterative Process

-In the Petri Latex series, the dish becomes the control: a hard edge that contains the material while allowing fluid dynamics within a closed system to move, settle, and shift.
+This approach runs through each series I create.
+Open experimentation gradually narrows into clearer parameters.
+I set rules that help me see progression while leaving room for the unexpected.
+In the Petri Latex series, the dish becomes the control: a hard edge that contains the material while allowing fluid dynamics within a closed system to move, settle, and find its own form.

 Engaging with People